IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 For example, `plutus-apps <https://github.com/input-output-hk/plutus-apps>`_ provides a state machine library and a constraint library for writing Plutus Tx.
 Using these libraries, writing a validator in Plutus Tx becomes a matter of defining state transactions and the corresponding constraints, e.g., the condition ``refundsPreviousHighestBid`` can simply be written as ``Constraints.mustPayToPubKey bidder (singleton adaSymbol adaToken amt)``.

-Alterntaives to Plutus Tx
+Alternatives to Plutus Tx
 -----------------------------

-Besides Plutus Tx there are other languages that can be compiled into Plutus Core.
+There are languages other than Plutus Tx that can be compiled into Plutus Core.
-The following are some of them.
-This is not an endorsement and we do not know their qualities or production-readiness.
-We list them merely as examples.
+We list some of them here for reference.
+However, we are not endorsing them; we are not representing their qualities nor their state of development regarding their production-readiness.

 * `Aiken <https://github.com/txpipe/aiken/>`_
 * `Helios <https://github.com/hyperion-bt/helios>`_